Want to help your customers make a smarter choice?

 Some washing machines only have a cold water connection on the back.
 This means the washer relies on its internal heating element when set to do a warm wash – and this element is what consumes about 80% of the energy.

 If your customer has a super-efficient hot water system in their home – such as a gas, off-peak electric, solar or a heat pump system – it may be cheaper use their external system heat the water.
 To do this, they need to have a machine with dual connections so they can connect the hot hose from the washer to the hot tap in their home.
-This bypasses the washer’s internal element – so the machine uses about the same energy do d a warm wash as it would a cold wash.
+This bypasses the washer’s internal element – so the machine uses about the same energy to do a warm wash as it would a cold wash.

 Keeping the old washer or dryer could cost your customer dearly!

-It can end up being more cost-effective to replace an old, working washer or dryer with a new one.
+It can end up being more cost-effective to replace an old, working washing machine or dryer with a new one.
 This is because energy efficiency technology has come a long way in recent years – the savings in running costs can be as much as the purchase price of a new one!

 For example, a 15 year-old washer typically uses 34% more energy than a modern one.
 This works out at about 200 Kw per year, or $57.
 To put it another way, that's $570 over ten years – or the cost of a new machine.